Sanya Richards-Ross: 2015–Retirement

 Following two surgeries to correct a persistent toe problem, Richards-Ross injured her calf muscle right before the 2015 U.S. national championships, which lead her to finish fifth in her semi-final and prevent her from qualifying for the 2015 Beijing World Championships.
-Despite not making the individual team, the track veteran was still selected to be on the women's 4 x 400 meters relay in Beijing.
+Despite not making the individual team, the track veteran was still selected to be on the women's 4 × 400 meters relay in Beijing.
 There, she ran a 51.5-second leg to help the United States team win silver.
-Richards-Ross admitted later that overtraining, as she approaches the closing stages of her career, might have contributed to the rapid decline in the latter part of the season.
+Richards-Ross admitted later that overtraining, as she was approaching the closing stages of her career, might have contributed to the rapid decline in the latter part of the season.